B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 DDM efforts can strengthen short-term performance campaigns or long-term brand-building programs depending on the goal you want to pursue.

-Here are some data-driven marketing examples that your business can apply to raise its performance:
+Here are data-driven marketing examples your business can apply to raise its performance:

 Every website out there holds various options for visitors to submit their comments, questions, or contact information.
-That said, all interactions can lead to meaningful data-centered insights if processed correctly.
+All interactions can lead to meaningful data-centered insights if processed correctly.
 The most common data applications are:

 • User experience.
-This involves behavioral traits such as in-page clicks, spent time, mouse movement, navigation patterns, and bounce rate, just to name a few.
+This involves behavioral traits such as in-page clicks, spent time, mouse movement, navigation patterns, and bounce rate.
 This information can be used to make your website more suitable for retaining visitors.

 • Content performance.
 Webinars, blog posts, newsletters, white papers, and every other content format holds a different intent.
 Analyzing what styles and topics are the most popular among users makes it possible to craft more authoritative content.